 There are no statutory Non-Executive Directors or a Chair of NATS however, under the PPP structure the Non-Executive Directors of NATS Holdings Limited have reserved rights and powers in respect of certain aspects of the NATS business and, as such, provide an independent challenge and oversight for the NATS Board's Executive Directors.

 Changes to the Directors

-From 1 April 2019 to the date of approval of the accounts, the changes to the directors were:
+From 1 April 2020 to the date of approval of the accounts, there were no changes to the directors of the company.